FAQ

 6. Does WV Surplus offer any special deals or discounts?

 WV Surplus periodically offers special deals on items in its warehouse.
-To see what special deals, if any, are currently available, click here.
+To see what deals are currently available, follow us on Facebook.
 Registered state agencies and eligible organizations can receive a discount on some purchases.
-For more information on the benefits presented to those entities, click here.
+For more information on those benefits and who qualifies as an eligible organization, click here.

 7. What forms of payments does WV Surplus accept?